FedericoDiMarzo/melodically/README.md

 16: sixteenth note
 16t: sixteenth note triplet

-the rests are indicated with an "r" suffix
+the rests are indicated with an "r" prefix
 ex: r4 (quarter note rest)
 ```